| Title: | Calculate Distance Measures for DataFrames |

 pvalue.method |

-A Microsoft Word document about the Minkowski distance matrix and the p_values matrix.
+A Microsoft Word document about the Minkowski dissimilarities/distances matrix or matrices (two or more) and the p_values matrix or matrices (two or more).

-This function takes a dataframe, a factor and returns a Microsoft Word document about the Sorensen-Dice distance matrix and the p-values matrix with corresponding plots.
+This function takes a dataframe, a factor or factors (two or more) and returns a Microsoft Word document about the Sorensen-Dice dissimilarities matrix or matrices (two or more) and the p-values matrix or matrices (two or more).

 dataset |